-Please don’t hesitate to contact us for more snow accommodation and packages, as we currently do not have all the product listed on our website.
+Please don’t hesitate to contact us for more snow accommodation and packages, as we currently do not have all the products listed on our website.

-Visit Victoria’s oldest national parks, Mount Buffalo.
-Originally surrounding the gorge with 1152 hectares the park now covers 31,000 hectares and encompasses the entire sub-alpine plateau and most of the forested foothills downs to the surrounding valleys.
-Waterfalls, snow gum woodlands, masses of wildflowers and stunning views of the Alps give the park its unique and spectacular landscape.
+Visit Victoria’s oldest national park, Mount Buffalo.
+Originally surrounding the gorge with 1152 hectares the park now covers 31,000 hectares and encompasses the entire sub-alpine plateau and most of the forested foothills down to the surrounding valleys.
+Waterfalls, snow gum woodlands, masses of wildflowers, and stunning views of the Alps give the park its unique and spectacular landscape.

-Mount Buffalo is full of wildlife and include varieties of mammals, amphibians, fish, reptiles, invertebrates and birds.
-Look out for crimson rosellas, gang gang cockatoos, flame robins and pied currawongs.
-On the lower slopes you may see swamp wallabies or the superb lyrebird scratching in the leaf litter.
-Many of the animals are nocturnal and at night you may see wombats, ringtail possums or tawny frogmouths.
+Mount Buffalo is full of wildlife and includes varieties of mammals, amphibians, fish, reptiles, invertebrates, and birds.
+Look out for crimson rosellas, gang cockatoos, flame robins, and pied currawongs.
+On the lower slopes, you may see swamp wallabies or the superb lyrebird scratching in the leaf litter.
+Many of the animals are nocturnal and at night you may see wombats, ringtail possums, or tawny frogmouths.
 Mount Buffalo is a sure spot in Victoria’s outer region that you will want to visit again and again.

-Mount Buffalo is about 320 km north-east of Melbourne along the Hume Freeway and Great Alpine Road.
+Mount Buffalo is about 320 km northeast of Melbourne along the Hume Freeway and Great Alpine Road.
 It takes approximately 4 hours to drive and windy roads and a sealed entrance from the road allow for some fantastic scenery as you approach Mount Buffalo.
-Don’t forget your tyre chains.
+Don’t forget your tire chains.